rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/guidelines/rocky_logos_guidelines.md

 </wallpapers>
 ```

-The wallpaper itself will list every applicable variant of that background.
+The wallpaper itself will list every applicable variant of that background if applicable.

 ```
 <background>